Becoming a Rails Girls Summer of Code Coaching Company

-Students who are looking for a Coaching Company can find you there.
+- Students who are looking for a Coaching Company can find you in the Teams App.

-Include the info that you are offering your space and coaches.
-You can spread the word by mentioning us on Twitter (@RailsGirlsSoC); we’ll retweet and help you connect to students.
+- Send an email to our community mailing list stating that you are offering your space and coaches.
+You can also spread the word by mentioning us on Twitter (@RailsGirlsSoC); we’ll retweet and help you connect with prospective students.

-Get the word out about you wanting to become a coaching company: talk about your dev team, the work environment, and your motivations for wanting to host a RGSoC team.
-We’re happy to share your post on our social networks, and help you find a team for 2016!
+- Write a blog post to get the word out about you wanting to become a coaching company: talk about your dev team, the work environment, and your motivations for wanting to host a team.
+We’re happy to share your post on our social networks and help you find a team!

-An example on how to become a Coaching Company
+An example of how to become a Coaching Company

-Absolventa, a Berlin-based company which hosted a team during RGSoC 2013, wants to participate this year again.
+Absolventa, a Berlin-based company which hosted a team during RGSoC 2013, wanted to participate again in 2016.
 Here are the steps they took to promote themselves to the students.